dunglas/frankenphp/docs/static.md

 > [!TIP]
 >
-> The cbrotli, Mercure and Vulcain modules are included by default if `XCADDY_ARGS` is empty or not set.
+> The cbrotli, Mercure, and Vulcain modules are included by default if `XCADDY_ARGS` is empty or not set.
 > If you customize the value of `XCADDY_ARGS`, you must include them explicitly if you want them to be included.

 See also how to [customize the build](#customizing-the-build)